juk0de/mtf2json/README.md

 },
 ```
 Location, facing, quantity and ammo are all individual keys of each weapon.
 Additionally, each weapon has a slot number that represents
 the order in the MTF file (and on the record sheet).
+Some MTF files contain individual entries even for identical weapons in the same
+location (i.e. no quantity at the beginning of the line).
+Those entries are automatically merged.

 ### Structure
 MTF: